CLOSE SEARCH

 Removing an executor

 Friction between executors and beneficiaries is common.
-Beneficiaries often feel that executors are dealing with the estate administration too slowly or are being unhelpful.
+Beneficiaries often feel that executors are dealing with the estate administration too slowly, are being unhelpful or are incompetent.
 Executors often feel that beneficiaries do not understand the need for a thorough approach where some degree of delay is part of doing the job properly.

 Based on our experience of dealing with many beneficiary clients, it’s important to adopt a measured approach.
 Threatening legal action at the beginning is almost always a bad move.
-The legal grounds (see below) for removing an executor who just seems slow, arrogant or unco-operative are very difficult and high risk.
+Legal proceedings to remove an executor who just seems slow, arrogant or unco-operative are difficult and high risk.

 Establish the facts first